Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 17.29.06 UTC
+- WIB: Kamis, 3 Oktober 2024 18.20.54 UTC
-- WITA: Kamis, 3 Oktober 2024 18.29.06 UTC
+- WITA: Kamis, 3 Oktober 2024 19.20.54 UTC
-- WIT: Kamis, 3 Oktober 2024 19.29.06 UTC
+- WIT: Kamis, 3 Oktober 2024 20.20.54 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: attitude
+Kategori: friendship